CA Employment Law Blog

 Recent Blog Posts

 - Employers Beware!
-The New Pay Data Reports You File will be Used to Target Enforcement Actions California employers with 100 or more employees are now required to file with the state detailed annual reports setting out demographic, pay and position information on their employees.
-As for the purpose of requiring the reports, Senate Bill 973 pulls no punches: state government agencies will use the reports against employers for “targeted enforcement” of California pay equity, anti-discrimination and wage and hour laws.
-Covered employers must file the first of their reports no later than March 31, 2021.
-Governor...
+The New Pay Data Reports You File will be Used to Target Enforcement Actions [UPDATE: Guidance issued by the California Department of Fair Employment and Housing on these new requirements may be found here.]
+California employers with 100 or more employees are now required to file with the state detailed annual reports setting out demographic, pay and position information on their employees.
+As for the purpose of requiring the reports, Senate Bill 973 pulls no punches: state government agencies will use the reports against employers for “targeted enforcement” of California pay equity, anti-discrimination and...
 More

 - Employees who are Crime Victims Gain New Protections Under Bill Approved by Governor Newsom Employees who suffer physical or mental injury due to a crime will be entitled to job-protected leave and other protections from their employers under legislation signed this week by Governor Gavin Newsom.
 Employers will bear such obligations without confirmation from law enforcement that a crime occurred and where no one is arrested or prosecuted.
 Prior to the Governor’s approval of the new legislation, only employees victimized by domestic violence, sexual assault or stalking were entitled to such protections.
 The expanded...
 More